 With your newfound understanding of emissions, we start to consider what the future looks like with increased battery mineral demands, opportunities for introducing circular economy practices into mining operations and what a Just Transition to a low carbon future means for you, your organisation and your host community.

-Any profession that interfaces with the global mining industry, including:
+This carbon literacy course is ideal for any profession that interfaces with the global mining industry, including:

 Classroom or Remote